 - What is the worst thing that can happen?

 Then we start to work from there.
-A lot of times, people want to know, how much time am I looking at?
+Many times, people want to know, how much time am I looking at?
 What's the sentence?

-I can give that once I have all the information, but sometimes I need information from the government, as well.
-Sometimes in these big federal sex-related cases, the government has the information.
+I can give that once I have all the information, but sometimes I need information from the government.
+Sometimes in these significant federal sex-related cases, the government has the lead.
 I talk to them.

-So, if you're looking at one of these cases pursuant to 18 U.S.C. §2251, under that umbrella, or anything close to that, you've come to the right place.
+So, if you're looking at one of these cases under 18 U.S.C. §2251, under that umbrella, or anything close to that, you've come to the right place.

 Pick the phone up.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.